Keller Williams Realty: Founding and early history

-2010 to 2016 International expansion
+2010 to 2016: International expansion

 By the end of the decade in 2010, Keller Williams had 77,672 real estate agents in the United States.
 It surpassed Century 21 as the second largest real estate agency in the U.S., two years after taking over the third spot from RE/MAX International.
 Between 2005 and 2011, the company saw a 40 percent increase in the number of offices in North America.
 Keller Williams went international in 2012, launching Keller Williams Worldwide as a subdivision to manage its international franchising.
 It awarded its first overseas franchise in Vietnam in 2012.
 The same year, franchising of the company was made available in Indonesia and Southern Africa, and in 2013 expanded to Germany, Austria, Switzerland, Turkey, and the United Kingdom.

 At the end of April 2014, Keller Williams reached 100,575 agents worldwide.
-This was due to an 18 percent increase in agents during 2013.
+This was due to an 18 percent increase in agents in 2013.
 As of 2014, it is the largest real estate franchise by agent count in North America and the only privately held global residential real estate brokerage.
 In 2014, the company also announced the opening of a region in Dubai.
-The first Dubai franchise was awarded to a leadership group affiliated with IFA Hotels & Resorts which is considered the largest foreign investor on the Palm Jumeirah.
+The first Dubai franchise was awarded to a leadership group affiliated with IFA Hotels & Resorts which is considered the largest foreign investor in Palm Jumeirah.

 2017 to present: Transition to technology company and KWx

 Keller Williams topped $67.1 billion in sales volume in 2016, up 22 percent from the previous year.
 The company began to position itself as a technology company in 2017.
 In 2017 it launched KW Labs, a division of the company process devoted to the building and testing of technology created by the company alongside its agents.
 This was in addition to KW Keller Cloud.
-It also introduced "Kelle," an artificial intelligence app which has been referred to as Siri but for real estate used as a virtual assistant, and an agent-to-agent referral tools platform called "Referrals."
+It also introduced "Kelle", an artificial intelligence app which has been referred to as Siri but for real estate used as a virtual assistant, and an agent-to-agent referral tools platform called "Referrals".
 Keller Williams claims it is the number one franchise in the United States by sales volume in 2017, ranking number one in agents and units sold in 2017.

-Keller Williams continued expansion into South America in 2018, opening franchises in Argentina, adding to already existing locations in Colombia, Belize, Nicaragua, and Panama.
+Keller Williams continued expansion into South America in 2018, opening franchises in Argentina, and adding to already existing locations in Colombia, Belize, Nicaragua, and Panama.
 It also expanded to Cambodia as well as Belgium and Luxembourg.
 Gary Keller replaced John Davis as CEO of the company in 2019, adding to his already title of Chairman of the company.
 The same year the company expanded into Morocco.

 Keller Williams formed KWx in 2020, a holding company to oversee its portfolio of companies.
 It named Carl Liebert as the new CEO of the group with Gary Keller becoming the executive chairman.
-Josh Team also left Keller Williams with Marc King being promoted to role of president.
+Josh Team also left Keller Williams with Marc King being promoted to the role of president.